elrevert/Aurora/README.md

 ## Why do I need this?

 1. Aurora allows you to add, edit and remove custom plugin names, short names and plugin categories without having to open Logic
-2. Aurora is a fully-fledged I/O label editor.
+2. Aurora is a fully fledged I/O label editor.
 You can use it to changes the labels of your inputs, outputs and busses.
 You can also save, export and import I/O label presets, allowing for easy switching between different I/O & bus configurations.
 3. Aurora can pull data directly from KVR Studio Manager, allowing additional information such as whether or not an update is available to be displayed at a glance.
 This feature is completely optional.

 ## Why choose Aurora over other plugin managers?